nikitabondarenko/walmart_api/README.md

 1) run walmart_first_pull.py the first time you try to pull inventory data from walmart

 2) after you run that once you can setup up walmart_new_pulls.py to run.
-This script sees which categories products were most recently pulled and begins pulling from the next category until the API call limit is reached for the day.
-These new products are updated into the walmart postgres table.
-The script makes sures to get rid of duplicate products.
+This script sees which see the categories' products that were most recently pulled and begins pulling from the next category until the API call limit is reached for the day.
+These new products are updated into a temporary postgres table called walmart_current.
+From this table cw_products is updated.

-3) walmart_into_cw_products.py adds new products from the walmart table into cw_products.
 If the sku has been seen before we UPDATE the corresponding rows.
 If the sku has not been seen before we INSERT new rows.

-Note: if you set up a cronjob for walmart_new_pulls.py and walmart_into_cw_products.py then cw_products will continue being updated for new products.
+Note: if you set up a cronjob for walmart_new_pulls.py then cw_products will continue being updated for new products.

 Note: can be difficult to install psycopg2 dependency on AWS ec2